ryma-tharouma/e-commerce-website/e-commerce_structure.md

 - **Collaborative**: Each team member can focus on a separate app.
 - **Scalable**: New features like reviews, bidding, and promotions can be added easily.

-🚀 **Ready to start coding?
-Let me know if you need model templates!**